UseMuffin/Tags/CONTRIBUTING.md

 Check the [cakephp-codesniffer](https://github.com/cakephp/cakephp-codesniffer)
 repository to setup the CakePHP standard.
 The README contains installation info for the sniff and phpcs.

-## Documentation

-You can build the documentation using Docker via the following commands:

-    # go to the docs dir
-    cd docs

-    # build the docs
-    docker build .

-    # make the html
-    docker run -it --rm -v $(pwd)/docs:/data UseMuffin/Tags make html

-    # open the generated html docs in docs/_build/html

 # Additional Resources